How to Tell if an Email Is Spam Right Away

 Here’s how to block spam emails with DoNoyPay:

-- Go to your DoNotPay account from a web browser or iOS app
+- Go to your DoNotPay account from a web browser

 - Click on the “Spam Collector” on the left side of the Dashboard